 Promote your international presence

-As you can see, the options for what to include in your Facebook designs are limitless.
+As you can see, the options for what to include in an author’s Facebook cover photo are limitless.
 You can promote any one of your books, show off your extensive backlist, or push a particular marketing campaign.
 No matter the focus of your creative, the best designs are unique, polished, and professional.

 What are your favorite Facebook designs from an author’s page, profile, or group?
 Let us know in the comments below!

 Want to share this post?
 Here are ready-made tweets:

 Click to tweet: Lots of great Facebook cover photo designs here.
 Authors, take note! #WritingCommunity http://bit.ly/1Noc07J

 Click to tweet: Not sure how to design your Facebook page?
 Here are 50 examples to give you inspiration! #pubtip http://bit.ly/1Noc07J